-there are certain points you must remember about the emotional side of infertility treatment that are frustration,grief, anger,guilt,anxiety and blame are all human responses to the ups and downs of infertility treatment.
+Our Role: There are certain points you must remember about the emotional side of infertility treatment that is frustration, grief, anger, guilt, anxiety, and blame are all human responses to the ups and downs of infertility treatment.

-- Infertility is a couples issue and not just a woman’s problem.
-Therefore indulging in blame game is not the right thing.
+Infertility is a couple’s issue and not just a woman’s problem.
+Therefore indulging in blame games is not the right thing.

-- Infertility is a very personal issue, that you may feel hesitant to share with anyone. you feel reluctant to share your emotional experiences that may end up making you feel isolated.
-Thus it is important to Communicate with your partner during this time.
+Infertility is a very personal issue, that you may feel hesitant to share with anyone. you feel reluctant to share your emotional experiences which may end up making you feel isolated.
+Thus it is important to communicate with your partner during this time.
 In fact, by supporting each other through this process, many couples have actually strengthened their relationships.

-- there is a different way for Men and women to react to infertility.
+there is a different ways for men and women to react to infertility.

 If you have a very close relationship with your friends and family whom you can depend upon then it is advised to be together in this tough time.
 An understanding partner who has the same goals as you, and friends and family who are quite helpful can help you overcome this situation strongly.